amamiyatoa/amamiyatoa/README.md

 ## My Use Languages
 # This is a used by my projects.
 [![My Skills](https://skillicons.dev/icons?i=html,css,js,github)](https://skillicons.dev)
 # I can use this skills.
+But i dont use this skills well...
+I need to practice this skill more.
+Ill do my best!
 [![My Skills](https://skillicons.dev/icons?i=html,css,js,java,discord,cs,unity,blender,github,windows,linux)](https://skillicons.dev)